 There could be around 61 tigers in the park, according to a report by Ranthambore Wildlife Division.
 You can’t miss visiting Ranthambore if you wish to see the majestic tigers in India.

 Apart from tigers, you can also spot sloth bear, leopard, jackal, blackbuck and common langurs in the reserve.
 Birds are also found here in abundance.

 6. Bandipur National Park

 Home to a variety of wildlife, Bandipur National Park is a treat for wildlife explorers.
-This is the largest national park in Karnataka spread over 874 sq km.
-It is located in Chamarajanagar district of Karnataka, roughly 80 km from Mysore.
+This is the largest national park in Karnataka, spread over 874 sq km.
+It is located in Chamarajanagar district, roughly 80 km away from Mysore.